-Crossrail, together with Network Rail and Transport for London (TfL), are working on Stratford station to prepare for the start of the Elizabeth line services.
+Crossrail, together with Network Rail and Transport for London (TfL), have worked on Stratford station to prepare for the start of the Elizabeth line services.

 CONNECTING STRATFORD TO THE ELIZABETH LINE

 A FLEET OF NEW TRAINS

 - A train every 5 minutes at peak times in central London

 - Stratford was mainly upgraded for the 2012 London Olympics

 - Works for the Elizabeth line included stepping & gauging alternation works to the platform edge

 In May 2015, Transport for London (TfL) took over the operation of the stopping services from Stratford station.
 New TfL Rail trains are gradually being introduced between Shenfield and Liverpool Street.